 The Company is subject to examination of its income tax returns by the IRS and other tax authorities.
-The Company's U.S. Federal income tax returns for the years ended December 31, 2005 through December 31, 2007 are under examination by the IRS.
+The Company's U.S. Federal income tax returns for the years ended December 31, 2005 through December 31, 2007 were under examination by the IRS.
 In April 2011, the Company received from the IRS a Notice of Proposed Adjustment ("NOPA") relating to a cost-sharing agreement entered into by the Company and its international subsidiaries on January 1, 2004.
 In the NOPA, the IRS objected to the Company's allocation of certain litigation expenses between the Company and its international subsidiaries and the amount of "buy-in payments" made by the international subsidiaries to the Company in connection with the cost-sharing agreement, and proposed to increase the Company's U.S. taxable income according to a few alternative methodologies.
 In February 2012, the Company received a revised NOPA from the IRS ("Revised NOPA").
 In this Revised NOPA, the IRS raised the same issues as in the NOPA issued in April 2011 but under a different methodology.
-Under the Revised NOPA, the largest potential federal income tax adjustment, if the IRS were to prevail on all matters in dispute, is \$10.5 million, plus interest and penalties, if any.
+Under the Revised NOPA, the largest potential federal income tax payment, if the IRS were to prevail on all matters in dispute, was \$10.5 million, plus interest and penalties, if any.
 The Company responded to the IRS Revised NOPA in May 2012.
 In June 2013, the IRS responded and continued to disagree with the Company's rebuttal.
-The Company met with the IRS Office of Appeals in March, May and September 2014.
-However, no resolutions were reached in those meetings, and both parties are scheduled to meet again in November 2014.
-Meanwhile, the Company agreed to grant the IRS an extension of the statute of limitations for taxable years 2005 through 2007 to September 30, 2015.
+The Company met with the IRS Office of Appeals in 2014 and both parties had been in continuous discussions for a resolution of the matter in the first quarter of 2015.
+Meanwhile, the Company granted the IRS an extension of the statute of limitations for taxable years 2005 through 2007 to September 30, 2015.

 The IRS also audited the research and development credits carried forward into year 2005 and the credits generated in the years 2005 through 2007.
-The Company received a NOPA from the IRS in February 2011, proposing to reduce the research and development credits generated in year 2005 through 2007 and the carryforwards, which would then reduce the value of such credits carried forward to subsequent tax years.
+The Company received a NOPA from the IRS in February 2011, proposing to reduce the research and development credits generated in years 2005 through 2007 and the carryforwards, which would then reduce the value of such credits carried forward to subsequent tax years.